What is Anodizing?

 Black oxide is a conversion coating for steel.
 It adds slight corrosion resistance, and applies an even black finish for appearance.
-Oil must be applied in order to achieve maximal corrosion resistance.
-It provides minimal if any build up on tolerances.
+Oil must be applied in order to achieve corrosion resistance.
+It provides a negligible build up, making tolerance changes a non-issue.

 Black oxide requires racking or fixturing a part.
 It is then submerged into a cleaning solution to remove any oil from the surface.
 Once cleaned and free of any contaminants, they are transfered over to a hot Black oxide solution, made up of sodium hydroxide, nitrates, and nitrites.
 The steel parts stay in the solution and convert the surface to magnetite.
 Once finish is reached, parts are sealed

 Once finish is reached, parts are sealed with an oil for corrosion resistance.

-We offer cabinet blasting and bulk wheel blasting.
-We use a proprietary media which creates an even and flawless texture.
+We offer cabinet blasting and wheel blasting for bulk items.
+We use a proprietary media which creates a flawless texture.
 Please inquire to know more about our blast finish.